 The Instituto de Astrofísica de Canarias recovers this American woman asronomer as a character in a multimedia play within an outrreach project whose aim is to stimulate scientific careers for women, and to point up their role in Physics and Astronomy.

 “The return of Henrietta Leavitt, from school to a researcher career, via the Theatre” is an initiative of the Instituto de Astrofísica de Canarias (IAC) with the collaboration of the Spanish Fund for Science and Technology (FECYT) of the Ministry of Economy, Industry and Competitivity.
 The project includes a set of free activities of science popularization which will start with a re-run of the multimedia play The Lost Honour of Henrietta Leavitt.
-The performances will take place from October 20th to 27th in the Municipal Auditorium of Tacoronte, and in the Teatro Leal of La Laguna, which implies that the project can count on the collaboration of the City Councils of both of these municipalities.
+The performances will take place from October 20th to 27th in the Municipal Auditorium Capitol of Tacoronte, and in the Teatro Leal of La Laguna, which implies that the project can count on the collaboration of the City Councils of both of these municipalities, the Faculty of Sciences of University of La Laguna (ULL) and the Regional Education and Universities Department of the Canarian Goverment.

 The idea of this project stems from the context of the “Gender in Physics Day España 2017 (GiPD).
 Policies of Equality in Physics: from school to a research career” of the European Project GENERA (Gender Equality Network in European Research Area), within the H2020 Programme of the European Union.
 This event, which is being organized by the IAC, will take place on October 23rd and 24th 2017.